DevelDoe/devel-react/readme.md

 be used to quickly deploy professional React web applications.*

 ## Whats next?
-I would start by adding somekind of backend/database and authentication.
+I would start by adding backend/database and authentication of preference.